milosta/objconf/README.md

 - ``key``: Specify key in configuration file if different from attribute name.
 - ``validator``: Callable that takes the configuration value and checks whether it is valid - return `True`, or not - return `False`.
 - ``transformer``: Transform the value from configuration file.
-This happens before the validation.
+This happens after the type conversion but before the validation.
     Can be used for example for transforming paths (expanding user home dire, changing relative paths to absolute, …).

 ## Tests